wp-plugins/infusionsoft-affiliates/readme.txt

 == Changelog ==

+= Version 1.4 =
+* 10/31/2011: Added support for affiliate lists over 1,000
+* 10/31/2011: Implemented a basic form of locking to prevent simultaneous syncing

 = Version 1.2 =
 * 10/12/2011: Changed version number to a stable number since... it's stable :)
 * 10/12/2011: If an invalid code is specified and a valid code is required, the default page will now be shown.
 Previously, invalid codes worked